 EPIRBS are mainly used in maritime applications and there are two models.
 One transmits an analog signal on 121.5 MHz.
 The other transmits a digital identification code on 406 MHz and a low power "homing" signal on 121.5 MHz.
 The 121.5 MHz model EPIRB is being fased out.

 There are two categories EPIRBs: CAT I are manually or automatically activated.
 This is triggered when the beacon is released from its bracket on the vessel, done when the vessel is sinking at a certain depth.
 This EPIRB is buoyant and will surface and start transmitting.

 CAT II EPIRBs are manually activated.
 Keep this one in your flight bag or on your belt so you can activate it when necessary.
 The signal from these beacons will be instantly detected by the geostationary satellites.
 It is thus possible that a false alarm is set and detected immediately by the rescue center.
-Testing an EPIRB is subject to rules.
+Keep in mind that testing an EPIRB is subject to rules.

-EPIRBs need to be registered.
+EPIRBs also need to be registered.
 This will make it easier to locate the owner in case of a false alarm before dispatching unneeded SAR aircraft and vessels.
 Which would result in unnecessary cost to the owner should this happen.